Authors

 assertions: - taskId: transform description: Keep only brand and price value: "{{fromJson(read(outputs.transform.outputFiles['products.json']))[0] | keys}}" equalTo: ["brand", "price"] errorMessage: "Invalid return value: {{read(outputs.transform.outputFiles['products.json'])}}"

-- taskId: query description: Task computes AVG price per brand, only 2 brands available in mock data value: "{{outputs.query.size}}" equalTo: 2 errorMessage: Only two brands expected in the outputDeveloping Tests From the UI
+- taskId: query description: Task computes AVG price per brand, only 2 brands available in mock data value: "{{outputs.query.size}}" equalTo: 2 errorMessage: Only two brands expected in the outputFinally, let’s look at the process of creating and running tests from the Kestra UI.

 First, open any flow and switch to the Tests tab.
 Here, you can create and manage your test suite: